alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Milson Park Path

 In partnership with Sydney Water a new shared pedestrian and cyclist path along Finlaysons Creek between Darcy Road and Mons Road.
-It is currently under construction and is planned to open in early 2023.
+It is currently under construction and is planned to open mid 2023.

 Get Involved